A number of dead birds on our Avalon Marshes nature reserves have been reported to Defra as suspected cases of avian flu

-We continue to remain vigilant for its occurrence on our sites and will follow Defra guidance and protocols if/when we see it.
+We remain vigilant for further cases and will continue to follow Defra guidance and protocols.
 There is a mitigation strategy published by DEFRA and we will follow this guidance.

 Things to remember